-JRSM 305 Introduction to Broadcast Media

-This course introduces students to broadcast journalism, including the impact of new media on traditional broadcast media.
+JRSM 305 Introduction to Broadcast Media 3(3,0) This course introduces students to broadcast journalism, including the impact of new media on traditional broadcast media.
 Students learn the history of broadcast media and about its production, including reporting, writing and editing.
-Co-requisite: ENGL 210.
+Co-requisite: ENGL 210. -

-JRSM 310 Advanced Arabic News Writing and Reporting

-The aim of this course is to provide students with theory and development of news stories, with special emphasis on interviewing, observation, document research, source development, and other standard reporting techniques.
+3(3,0) JRSM 310 Advanced Arabic News Writing and Reporting The aim of this course is to provide students with theory and development of news stories, with special emphasis on interviewing, observation, document research, source development, and other standard reporting techniques.
 Students cover community beats and report and write news stories from those beats, primarily in public affairs reporting.
 Co-requisite: ENGL 210.

-JRSM 320 Media and Society

-This course examines the relationship between the media and society, considering how each impacts the other.
+JRSM 320 Media and Society 3(3,0) This course examines the relationship between the media and society, considering how each impacts the other.
 Students will be introduced to various theories that consider this relationship and its implications.
 Co-requisite: ENGL 210.

-JRSM 340 Media Ethics

-This course addresses the ethical problems that arise in the fields of journalism, public relations and advertising in today's digital media environment.
+JRSM 340 Media Ethics 3(3,0) This course addresses the ethical problems that arise in the fields of journalism, public relations and advertising in today's digital media environment.
+Co-requisite: ENGL basic principles and concepts of news and the media that developed in the West, as applied in primarily Arab countries.
 Co-requisite: ENGL 210.